SAP-samples/partner-reference-application/Tutorials/41-Multi-Tenancy-Features-Data-Privacy.md

 2. Open the Poetry Slams application.

-3. If the list is empty, you can create sample data for mutable data, such as poetry slams, visitors, and visits, by clicking the button *Generate Sample Data* and refreshing the list.
+3. To create sample data for mutable data, such as poetry slams, visitors, and visits, choose *Generate Sample Data*.
 As a result, a list with several poetry slams is shown.
-    > Note: If you click the *Generate Sample Data* button again, the sample data is set to the default values.
+    > Note: If you choose *Generate Sample Data* again, the sample data is set to the default values.

 4. Open a poetry slam that has the status *Fully Booked*.